Flan-dev1/linkedin-scraper/README.md

 ## Disclaimer

 This project is for educational purposes.
-Scraping LinkedIn may violate their